All iLive content is medically reviewed or fact checked to ensure as much factual accuracy as possible.

 Epidemiology of osteosarcoma

 The incidence of osteosarcoma is 2.1 per 1,000,000 population per year.
-The age peak of the incidence falls on 10-19 years.
-In the older age, osteosarcoma usually occurs on a premorbid background (Paget's disease, previous bone irradiation, multiple exostoses, fibrous bone dysplasia).
+The age peak of incidence is 10-19 years.
+At an older age, osteosarcoma usually occurs against a premorbid background (Paget's disease, previous bone irradiation, multiple exostoses, fibrous dysplasia of bone).

-The most frequent localization of osteosarcoma (up to 90% of cases) is long tubular bones.
-Bones that form the knee joint are affected in 50% of cases, the proximal end of the humerus - in 25%.
+The most common localization of osteosarcoma (up to 90% of cases) is the long tubular bones.
+The bones that form the knee joint are affected in 50% of cases, the proximal end of the humerus - in 25%.

 Where does it hurt?